-Path 2 – Forest and Nature for the Future: technical-economic profile in governance of forests and natural ecosystems
+Path 1 – Forest and Land Management: technical profile for management, conservation, and valorization of forestsPath 2 – Forest and Nature for the Future: a technical-economic profile in the governance of forests and natural ecosystems

-Graduates work in public and private institutions as forest planners and managers in the field of sustainable management of forests, natural and semi-natural habitats, land management and protection, landscape management, use and valorisation of forest resources and ecosystems services, nationally or internationally.
+Graduates work in public and private institutions as forest planners and managers in the field of sustainable management of forests, natural and semi-natural habitats, land management and protection, landscape management, use and valorization of forest resources and ecosystems services, nationally or internationally.

-A minimum three-year undergraduate degree (or equivalent) is required, with proven basic skills in ecological, silvicultural, economic and technical areas for natural resources management, production processes and land conservation
+A minimum three-year undergraduate degree (or equivalent) is required, with proven basic skills in ecological, silvicultural, economic, and technical areas for natural resources management, production processes, and land conservation.